magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/css-themes.md

 <div class="bs-callout bs-callout-info" id="info">
 <p><span class="glyphicon-class">
-The CSS class names can be assigned in both, templates and layouts.</span></p>
+The CSS class names can be assigned in both templates and layouts.</span></p>
 </div>

-This topic describes how stylesheets are conventionally organized in the Magento application file system, and the recommended way to include CSS files in layouts.
+This topic describes how stylesheets are located by default in the Magento application file system, and the recommended way to include CSS files in layouts.

 <h2>How Magento stylesheet files are organized</h2>

 Conventionally, CSS and LESS files are stored only in themes.
-Modules do not contain any default styles.
+Module directories do not contain any default styles.

-<p>In a theme directory, stylesheets are stored in the following locations:</p>
+<p>In a <a href="{{site.gdeurl}}" target="_blank">theme directory</a>, stylesheets are stored in the following locations:</p>

 <table>
 <tr>
-<th>Directory</th>
+<th>Directory (relative to <code>app/design/frontend/Magento/&lt;theme&gt;</code>)</th>
 <th>Description</th>
 </tr>
 <tr>